latest tech scookietech

 Next-Generation Batteries

 Solid-state batteries are finally moving from lab experiments to real products.
-Toyota says they’ll have them in EVs by 2027 (and they’re not the only ones racing to get there).
+Toyota says they’ll have them in EVs by 2027, and they’re definitely not alone in that race.

 What does this mean for you?